-Now that you’ve made the switch to LED lighting, you might also want to add dimming controls to your lights so that you have more choices for the intensity of your lighting your various spaces and rooms.
-For commercial or residential applications that require different amounts of light intensity for different tasks, having your LEDs equipped for dimming will allow you to get just the right amount of lighting power to fit the needs of every one of your spaces.
+Now that you’ve made the switch to LED lighting, you might also want to add dimming controls to your lights so that you have more choices for the intensity of lighting for your various spaces and rooms.
+For commercial or residential applications that require different amounts of light intensity for different tasks, having your LEDs equipped for dimming will allow you to get just the right amount of lighting power to fit the needs of all of your spaces.

 Applications for LED Dimming

 We already know that LED lighting is a great way to cut down on lighting energy costs in your home or business, sometimes helping people to reduce their annual lighting costs by hundreds and even thousands of dollars.
-By adding dimming capability to your already efficient LED lights, you’ll be saving even more energy while also getting the look and feel of your various spaces just right.
+By adding dimming capability to your already efficient LED lights, you’ll be saving even more energy while also improving the look and feel of your various spaces.

 There are many different applications where dimming will make a huge difference in your lighting design.
-Restaurants, lounges, and bars all have distinct aesthetic needs when it comes to lighting, and dimming controls can allow you to capture the right mood or atmosphere for you guests.
-Retail spaces or museums can also benefit from lighting equipped with dimming control, helping amplify and accentuate the artistic and design elements that are so crucial to galleries and showrooms.
+Restaurants, lounges, and bars all have distinct aesthetic needs when it comes to lighting, and LED dimming controls can allow you to capture the right mood or atmosphere for your guests.
+Retail spaces or museums can also benefit from LED lighting equipped with dimming control, helping to amplify and accentuate the artistic and design elements that are crucial to galleries and showrooms.

-Whatever your application, it’s easy to set up your lighting with dimming controls.
-All it takes is some basic knowledge of how 0 to 10V dimming works and some instructions on how to set up the dimming controls in your residential or commercial space.
+Whatever the application, it’s simple to set up your LED lighting with dimming controls.
+All it takes is some basic knowledge of how 0 to 10V dimming works and some instructions on how to set up the LED dimming controls in your residential or commercial space.

 How 0 to 10V Dimming Works